 A mix of ages and backgrounds, we boast a wide range of interests and prior dancing experience – but are united by our love of the minuet, the ability to wear a wig without embarrassment, and a genial disposition.

-A founder member and for many years our Dancing Mistress, Linda works for a local council.
+Our Events Officer, Costume Advisor, founder member and for many years our Dancing Mistress, Linda works for a local council.
 In her spare time she's a school Governor, a Justice of the Peace and now a Past Master of the Worshipful Company of Framework Knitters.

 A mathematician by training, Gilbert still crunches numbers as our long-standing Treasurer.
 He seems to have an encyclopaedic knowledge of early music, and is the proud owner (and player) of a beautiful harpsichord.